haseung/RSEND_Term1_Follow_Me/README.md

 * Hypyerparameters

-	a. learning_rate = 0.01 # The learning rate was tested by examing the results of various learning rates between 0.1 to 0.001.
+	* learning_rate = 0.01 # The learning rate was tested by examing the results of various learning rates between 0.1 to 0.001.
 0.001 and 0.01 both returned similar results and since we are using batch normalization the larger value was selected.

-	b. batch_size = 128 # The batch size was selected as an increasing power of 2 until the accuracy improved to the required accuracy.
+	* batch_size = 128 # The batch size was selected as an increasing power of 2 until the accuracy improved to the required accuracy.

-	c. num_epochs = 10 # The num of epcohs was chosen as a comparison of 10 to 50 epochs indicated the validation loss converges after 10 epochs
+	* num_epochs = 10 # The num of epcohs was chosen as a comparison of 10 to 50 epochs indicated the validation loss converges after 10 epochs
 	![train_vs_val_loss](/misc/train_vs_val_loss.jpeg)

-	d. steps_per_epoch = 130 # Equivalent to the training image set (4131)/ batch_size (128)
+	* steps_per_epoch = 130 # Equivalent to the training image set (4131)/ batch_size (128)

-	e. validation_steps = 10 # Equivalent to the validation set (1184) / batch_size (128)
+	* validation_steps = 10 # Equivalent to the validation set (1184) / batch_size (128)

-	f. workers = 2 (used default value)
+	* workers = 2 (used default value)

 5. Prediction